azdavis/millet/docs/errors.md

 ## 4013

-**NOTE:** this error has been superseded by 4023.

-A `val` specification had an explicit type variable sequence.
+A specification used syntax only available in declarations.

 ```sml
 (* error *)